 Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

-2020's event ran from Thursday 29th October (World Psoriasis Day) to Wednesday 4th November.
+Psoriasis Awareness Week 2021 ran from Friday 29th October to Thursday 4th November.

 Please use the links below to navigate to the relevant section.